Home Giving Planned Giving

 • Avoidance of capital gains taxes

-A direct contribution of cash, stock or property is the easiest way to make a planned gift to Congregation Beth Israel through its Endowment Fund.
+A direct contribution of cash, stock or property is the easiest way to make a planned gift to Beth Israel through its Endowment Fund.
 For many donors, a gift of marketable securities is the most advantageous way of giving.
 When a donor gives appreciated securities which have been held longer than six months, the donor is entitled to an income tax deduction for the fair market value of the securities and generally, the donor will not be taxed on the capital gain.
 Offers of gifts of real estate will be considered on a case-by-case basis.
+Beth Israel can also offer suggestions regarding donations of goods or services.

 Named Funds

-An outright gift or pledge endows a named fund at Congregation Beth Israel, giving you the opportunity to honor your family or someone you love in a significant, lasting way.
-To arrange a gift or to learn more please contact Executive Director This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it , 858-535-1111, ext.
-3133.
+An outright gift or pledge endows a named fund at Beth Israel, giving you the opportunity to honor your family or someone you love in a significant, lasting way.

 Bequests

-Naming Congregation Beth Israel in your will or adding a codicil to your will is the most popular way to make a planned gift.
-If you do this, we would love to hear about it so we can thank you.
+Naming Beth Israel in your will or adding a codicil to your will is the most popular way to make a planned gift.
+Please let us know if you have done this.
+We certainly want to thank you!

 Income Plans

-Through the use of a charitable remainder trust, charitable gift annuity or pooled income fund, you may make a gift to CBI and receive life income for yourself and your spouse or beneficiary.
-These gifts achieve tax deductions for you and upon your death, the principal is paid to CBI's Endowment Fund.
+Through the use of a charitable remainder trust, charitable gift annuity or pooled income fund, you may make a gift to Beth Israel and receive life income for yourself and your spouse or beneficiary.
+These gifts achieve tax deductions for you and upon your death, the principal is paid to Beth Israel’s Endowment Fund.

 Life Insurance

-If a donor irrevocably assigns a life insurance policy to CBI (as sole beneficiary and owner of the policy), this will result in an income tax deduction in an amount roughly equal to the cash value at the time of the gift.
+If a donor irrevocably assigns a life insurance policy to Beth Israel (as sole beneficiary and owner of the policy), this will result in an income tax deduction in an amount roughly equal to the cash value at the time of the gift.

-Since descriptions of these various methods of giving are necessarily brief, individuals who are considering a planned gift are encouraged to discuss their personal situations with their legal and financial advisors.
-The Endowment – Planned Giving Committee and Jewish Community Foundation are available for further information and assistance to you and your advisors.
+Individuals who are considering a planned gift are encouraged to discuss their personal situations with their legal and financial advisors.
+The Endowment – Planned Giving Committee and Jewish Community Foundation are also available to assist you and your advisors.
+For more information please contact Executive Director Lesley Mills, lmills@cbisd.org, 858 900-2510.